haxiomic/dts2hx/ROADMAP.md

 - Class and interface extend handling, add override etc

-- Abstract classes?
+- If a symbol is both a class and interface, we could split into a class implementation and an interface implementation, and then select the correct type when referencing by context: if used in implements, then use interface version

+- Should we handle `abstract` classes (typescript keyword abstract)?

 ?
 Maybe: When shortening paths, do we need to check for collisions with haxe root types? (like Iterator)

 - review __promisify__

+- getDoc should account for the relevant declaration – see `node/fs/ReadFile.hx`, doc is duplicated
+	- Comments should be per-overload; need to extend Expr.hx

 - Three.hx could have type aliases, or not be generated since it's empty
 	- Maybe we don't want to ignore Export * symbols in `walkDeclarationSymbols`

-- getDoc should account for the relevant declaration – see `node/fs/ReadFile.hx`, doc is duplicated

 - Review class-expression syntax `let x = class ...`

+- If a constructor type is a type parameter we can use `Constructible`

 - Enums:
 	- Generate method to get keys